suuummiiit/Melody-Music-Player/README.md

 # Melody-Music-Player
-The songs folder is where the audio files will be saved Th ui folder contains the images for the buttons
+The songs folder contains the audio files.
+The ui folder contains the images for the buttons